yasslab/weekend_fabrication/README.md

 ## Concept

-__Thu number of actual users of your product is important, yet the most impotant thing in this academy is to acquire the mind set of individual thinking, through tons of fabrications.__
+__The number of actual users of your product is important, yet the most impotant thing in this academy is to acquire the mind set of individual thinking, through tons of fabrications.__

+Criteria(?):

+- How often the graduates make things AFTER Weekend Fabrication (with individual thinking)?

-## System (draft)
+## System (draft image)

+### The way to enhance superior students much better.

 ![System(draft)](https://raw.github.com/yasulab/weekend_fabrication/master/images/concept_draft.jpg)